MicrosoftDocs/visualstudio-docs/docs/containers/edit-and-refresh.md

 ::: moniker-end

 To run Docker containers locally, you must have a local Docker client.
-You can use the [Docker Toolbox](https://www.docker.com/products/docker-toolbox), which requires Hyper-V to be disabled.
-You also can use [Docker for Windows](https://www.docker.com/get-docker), which uses Hyper-V and requires Windows 10.
+You can use [Docker for Windows](https://www.docker.com/get-docker), which uses Hyper-V and requires Windows 10.

 Docker containers are available for .NET Framework and .NET Core projects.
 Let's look at two examples.
 First, we look at a .NET Core web app.
 Then, we look at a .NET Framework console app.